andrew-healey/open-inline-citation/README.md

 2. Open Zotero, go to Tools > Add-ons > gear icon > Install Add-on From File... and select the `open-inline-citation.xpi` file.

-3. Make a Collection called "Inline citations".
-The plugin will download inline citations here.

-4. CMD-click an inline citation!
+3. CMD-click an inline citation to open it in a new tab.